 If you’ve followed our other parties you’ll know that I’m a big believer in making the food prep as easy as possible.
-You can decorate or your can cook, but it’s really hard to pull off both unless you have a lot of help.
+You can decorate or you can cook, but it’s really hard to pull off both unless you have a lot of help.

 My preference is in decorating, so I hand off the food prep to the pros and order catering whenever possible.
-For this party, I went straight to our local Hy-Vee grocery store as well as a local popular British takeout and food truck spot to serve up a savory feast.
+For this party, I went straight to our local Hy-Vee grocery store as well as a popular local British takeout and food truck spot to serve up a savory feast.

 Deviled eggs are an easy one-bite appetizer to serve and look amazing next to this awesome Dragon Eggs sign I found over at the Pop Shop America blog.
-I’m not sure the original source, but you can grab the file there.
+I’m not sure of the original source, but you can grab the file there.

 Back when I worked in an office in Northeast Minneapolis, my coworkers and I used to pop into Potter’s Pasties, a basement carryout place for lunch.
 How amazing that their name worked perfectly for this party!

-Pasties are a British baked pastry filled with meat that can be eaten by hand and I thought they’d be delicious for our party.
 Check if there’s a local British pub in your area that serves them and see if you can order some to-go.
 During my search, I also found a frozen option in grocery stores.

 These beauties were so delicious.

 Veggie trays are one of my go-to party foods.
 You can make your own tray or make it really easy on yourself and grab a fully assembled option to create Professor Sprout’s veggie garden, mandrakes not included!

 Sometimes food may not match up completely with the story, but get creative and come up with fun terms for your food and use these Harry Potter House Tent Cards.
 This bruschetta became Herbology Bites Bruschetta!